1004parky/qbb2022-answers/day3-homework/README.md

 ## Exercise 2
 For this part I actually had to conda install numpy which I've never had to do before?
 Idk if that was right that I didn't already have numpy loaded.
 Actually, I had to install openblas.

 I do notice very apparent patterns formed between the two PCs plotted.
 They aren't simply linear correlations or anything, but clear clusters or regions of linear correlation.

+A linear correlation means that the gene contributes roughly equally to both components.
+Clusters nearer to the axes mean that that group of genes tend to contribute similarly to both components and suggest that that group could be adequately represented by just a few of the genes in the cluster.